- 1 What is No-Fault?

 Medical payments coverage or “Med Pay” Is additional insurance coverage for medical payments.
 This is completely separate from and has nothing to do with no-fault.
 It is usually sold in small increments of $1,000 to as much as $20,000.
 Medical payments coverage Should be used by you to submit bills that are not covered by no-fault such as for over the counter medication, No-fault deductibles and copayments and deductibles from your health insurance after no-fault has been denied.

-Call Phil Franckel direct days/nights/weekends for a free consultation
+Call Phil Franckel direct days/nights/weekends for a free, no obligation consultation